RZID/EZWallet-Frontend/README.md

 # EZ WALLET

 EZ (Easy) Wallet is an application that provides a transfer feature between users.
 This is the frontend service for this app.
-You can see the backend service [here](https://github.com/RZID/EZWallet-Backend/tree/dev).
-Visit the following link [EZWallet](http://52.204.186.223:44577)
+You can see the backend service [here](https://github.com/RZID/EZWallet-Backend).

 ### Modules